chengjack03/Event-Center-Website-Project/README.md

 Viewing requirement includes web browser

+Copy the files into your local vs code and open with local browser to view

 Files in this repo consists of the following:
 - index.html - Main homepage
 - about.html - Info about the Event Center